The Beast Within: A Gabriel Knight Mystery: Development

 To prepare for the role, Erickson intensely studied films with Southern characters and voice tapes of Southern dialects in order to make his accent sound natural.
-He enjoyed the role and later said that if the Gabriel Knight series had continued using live action FMV, he would have done the next five or six.
+He enjoyed the role and later said that if the Gabriel Knight series had continued using live action FMV, he would have done more.

 Filming for the cut scenes was done in California during mid-1995.
 Erickson recalled that due to video game budget constraints, the actors were expected to show up at the set prepared to give a perfect delivery; director Will Binder would not run more than two takes of any scene unless absolutely necessary.
 In addition, all of Erickson's narrative voice overs were recorded in a single day at a sound studio.

 According to Jensen, The Beast Within badly ran over its "original modest... budget".
 She summarized:

 In Neuschwanstein, the actual paintings in the Singer's Hall were changed to correspond with the plot.
-The filming for the cut scenes was partly documented in the British series Bad Influence, leading to presenter Violet Berlin having a brief walk-on cameo.
+The filming for the cut scenes was partly documented in the British series Bad Influence!, leading to presenter Violet Berlin having a brief walk-on cameo.

 According to Todd Vaughn of PC Gamer US, the original Gabriel Knight was not as successful as Jensen had wanted.
 However, he noted before The Beast Within's release that "she's hoping the same attention to character development and puzzles, coupled with the new video technology, will satisfy both the hard-core puzzler and reach a broader audience".

 Soundtrack

-In every Gabriel Knight game, the popular gospel hymn "When the Saints Go Marching In" can be heard, albeit in different remixes and forms.
-In The Beast Within it is heard when Gabriel is visiting the Marienplatz in Munich.
+In every Gabriel Knight game, the gospel hymn "When the Saints Go Marching In" can be heard, albeit in different remixes and forms.
+In The Beast Within, it is heard when Gabriel is visiting the Marienplatz in Munich.

 As well as creating the soundtrack for the second game alongside Jay Usher, series composer Robert Holmes wrote the music for a scene from the fictional opera entitled "Der Fluch Des Engelhart" ("The Curse of Engelhart").